Saturday, 27 September 2014

 By Gary Deane

-Hollywood never seems to be able to get Elmore Leonard right -- that is if they’ve bothered to try.
-Although many of his thirty-odd crime novels have been made into films, far too little of his unique voice as a writer and potency as a storyteller have found their way successfully to the screen.
+Hollywood has forever struggled to get Elmore Leonard right -- if it's ever bothered to try.
+Though several of his thirty-odd crime novels have been made into films, far too little of his unique voice as a writer and storyteller has found its way to the screen with much success.

-Writer/teacher Barry Hannah has called Leonard a ‘dry comic noirist’, an apt description, but one which would probably kill an elevator pitch before the door closed.
-Hollywood has generally taken a pretty brain-dead approach to Leonard, seeing only the obvious in him, such as a stock of script-ready characters.
-These might include a cool dude with an iffy résumé, but also the right motives and some solid moves; a female who is as smart as he is, and often even smarter; and a monkey-house of bad guys who, to their ultimate regret, manage to find a way to screw up their best-laid plans.
+Writer/teacher Barry Hannah has called Leonard, a ‘dry comic nearest’, a fit enough description, but one which would likely kill any elevator pitch before the door had closed.
+Hollywood has generally taken a brain-dead approach to Leonard, seeing only the obvious in him: a stock of script-ready characters, such as a lead character with an iffy history, but also the right motives and some cool moves; a knowing female who's often smarter than he is; and a bunch of bad guys who manage to find a way to screw up even the best-laid plans.
+Around these, Leonard holds tight to a plot that has us at first puzzling over how the characters relate to each other and what they’re up to.
+Then, just as we think we’ve figured it out, all bets are off.

-Apart from racial identity, there’s nothing black and white about these characters or the situations in which they find themselves - though it’s important to note that questions of identity always were central to Leonard.
-He put race up front from the time of his early westerns and also wrote more authentic female heroines into his crime books than just about anyone else in any genre.
-The writer’s affinities to popular culture and music always were those of generations half his age.
-It’s not hard to see why Tarantino would be preternaturally drawn to Leonard, starting with the director’s own obsession with the idioms of genre and pop artifacts.
+Apart from racial identity, there’s nothing black and white about these characters or the situations in which they find themselves -- though it should be noted that questions of identity appeared central to Leonard.
+He'd put race upfront from the time of his early westerns and also wrote more authentic female heroines into his crime novels than anyone writing in any genre.
+His affinities to popular culture and music always were those of generations half his age.
+It’s not hard to see why Tarantino would be preternaturally drawn to Leonard, starting with the director’s own obsession with genre idioms and pop artifacts.

-To his credit, Tarantino also avoids any uncomfortable displays of violence in ‘Jackie Brown’ even to the point of taking what there is in the book down a notch.
-Little is seen and not much dwelt on.
-When Ordell takes care of his ‘associate’, Beaumont Livingstone (Chris Tucker) whom he suspects of snitching, it’s off at a distance.
-When Louis suddenly shoots Melanie for getting on his case one too many times, she goes down off-screen in another of those superb ‘drop-dead’ moments that Tarantino owns.
-When Ordell in turn kills Louis for shooting Melanie, it all happens inside a vehicle and, again, way off.
-The violence itself (though not its threat) is almost incidental, similar to how Leonard writes it.
+To his credit, Tarantino also avoids flagrant displays of violence in the film, even to the point of taking what there is in the book down a notch.
+When Ordell takes care of his ‘associate’, Beaumont Livingstone (Chris Tucker), whom he suspects of snitching, it happens at a distance.
+When Louis suddenly shoots Melanie for getting on his case one too many times, it's off-screen When Ordell in turn kills Louis for shooting Melanie, it's inside a vehicle and, again, a way off.
+The violence (though never its threat) is almost incidental, similar to how Leonard had written it.

 Wednesday, 24 September 2014